R2NorthstarTools/Reaper/README.md

 ## Credits

-Reaper is a fork of [`Spectre`](https://github.com/itscynxx/Spectre/) and as such builds on top off the amazing work of everyone that contributed to it.
+Reaper is a fork of [`Spectre`](https://github.com/itscynxx/Spectre/) and as such builds on top of the amazing work of everyone that contributed to it.